-Since the first internal study and toolkit on RMMV in 2018, KfW The information in the Guidebook was collected from a review of has made impressive progress in developing RMMV by establish-KfW project documents and studies as well as input from experiing basic communication channels in conflict zones, through setenced KfW staff who use RMMV approaches in their daily work ting up simple Management Information Systems for managing and from KfW technical, legal, contract and procurement experts, multi-site emergency programs more effectively, up to using team leaders and sector economists. sensor networks and Building Information Modeling for complex infrastructure projects or financing forest protection based on the KfW's experience is complemented by inputs from consultancies results provided by satellite monitoring systems.
-The use of on various RMMV aspects as well as interviews with partner gov-Third-Party Monitoring has become more frequent and the role of ernments and PEA staff, target groups representatives as well as KfW's national experts in its country offices is being continuously other donors, UN, consultants, NGOs, RMMV service providers strengthened.
-The pandemic has further accelerated the capacity and other non-development actors that use RMMV approaches, development of KfW and its partners and stakeholders in RMMV. such as private-sector organizations, and a body of literature The project experience presented in section 4 is illustrating this and resources on RMMV.
-Although this Guidebook refers to KfW's development as well as the diversity of approaches, tools and institutional setup and procedures, the principles in play are of course transferable to the business models of other development data sources being used across all sectors. stakeholders.
+Since the first internal study and toolkit on RMMV in 2018, KfW has made impressive progress in developing RMMV by establishing basic communication channels in conflict zones, through setting up simple Management Information Systems for managing multi-site emergency programs more effectively, up to using sensor networks and Building Information Modeling for complex infrastructure projects or financing forest protection based on the KfW's experience is complemented by inputs from consultancies results provided by satellite monitoring systems.
+The use of Third-Party Monitoring has become more frequent and the role of KfW's national experts in its country offices is being continuously strengthened.
+The pandemic has further accelerated the capacity development of KfW and its partners and stakeholders in RMMV.
+The project experience presented in section 4 is illustrating this development as well as the diversity of approaches, tools and data sources being used across all sectors.